HL7NZ/hpi/input/pagecontent/getPractitioner.md

 **Query Practitioner processing step E.g.nursing-council-id:**

-1. The user supplies the system (https://standards.digital.health.nz/ns/nursing-council-id) and identifier (nursing-council-id) for the practitioner.
+1. The user supplies the system (https://standards.digital.health.nz/ns/nursing-council-id) and identifier (nursing-council-id) for the Practitioner.
-2. The integrating application sends an HTTP GET request for the Practitioner resource using the nursing council identifier to identify the practitioner whose information is being requested.
+2. The integrating application sends an HTTP GET request for the Practitioner resource using the nursing council identifier to identify the Practitioner whose information is being requested.
 E.g. GET\<Endpoint>/Practitioner?identifier=https://standards.digital.health.nz/ns/nursing-council-id\|961049
 3. The request is validated - ALT: Validation failure.
 OperationOutcome resource returned
 4. The Practitioner resource is retrieved from the HPI - ALT: Practitioner not found.
 OperationOutcome resource returned
 5. The response containing a bundle with a single Practitioner record is returned